 To be more specific regarding the subtleties of the stories, I wish to offer a few examples.
 As my cohorts and I have always endeavored to uphold, there is a strong message of civility, of being loving, caring and kind to each other, and there are other, related themes: if you see suffering or injustice, seek to bring things to right, regardless of your size or age, move mountains to help a friend in need, because you can.
 Be curious, be persistent, be courageous, and there is nothing more powerful than love and a good heart.

 I do hope I have been of help in answering the question posed in this week's topic.
 And to conclude, I wish to suggest any story, real or imagined, with the themes and messages I described above has the potential to fill a dim heart with needed hope, the very thing which drives us onward when faced with the adversities life inevitably has to offer.
-A positive story may act as that one kind word or the one kind action having the power to turn someone's dark day to light.
+A positive story may act as the one kind word or the one kind action having the power to turn someone's dark day to light.
 As the ducks here on The Farm are rather too fond of reminding me, a poet in the author's world named Emily Dickinson once wrote,

-At times I wish she had written that hope had four legs and fur, but alas; there must be many other poets out there...
+At times I wish she had written hope had four legs and fur, but alas; there must be many other poets out there...

-R. S. Markel has invited Mr. Abselard, a dear porcine friend, confidant and resident of The Farm, to share a few thoughts on a wide smattering of topics gleaned from the pig's venerable tradition of the morning conversation.
+R. S. Markel has invited Mr. Abselard, a dear porcine friend, confidant, and resident of The Farm, to share a few thoughts on a wide smattering of topics gleaned from the pig's venerable tradition of their morning conversations.
 We do hope you enjoy this new addition.

 Sign up to receive R.S.
-Markel's newsletter "The Anati Daily" and receive updates on news and events and the forthcoming third installment to the heartwarming Lillybeth and Hinsberth trilogy.
+Markel's newsletter The Anati Daily and receive updates on news and events and the forthcoming third installment to the heartwarming Lillybeth and Hinsberth trilogy.

-I am a writer and illustrator of books for young (and young at heart) readers who have a passion for exploring fantastic places, impossible events, and the magic and mysteries of our world.
-Please feel free to read a bit about my work and peruse the character essays and illustrations.
-I do hope you enjoy this small glimpse into the whimsical world of Lillybeth and Hinsberth.
+Welcome.
+I am a writer and illustrator of novels for young (and young at heart) readers who have a passion for exploring fantastic places, impossible events, and the magic and mysteries of our world.
+Please feel free to read a bit about my work and peruse the character essays, interviews, and illustrations.
+I do hope you enjoy this small glimpse into the world of Lillybeth and Hinsberth.